Russian destroyer Severomorsk: Construction and career

 Severomorsk was laid down on 12 June 1984 and launched on 24 December 1985 by Severnaya Verf in Saint Petersburg.
 She was commissioned on 30 December 1987.

 On 4 October 2017, a detachment of ships led by Severomorsk arrived at the main base of the Northern Fleet, Severomorsk, after successfully completing exercises in the Arctic Ocean.

 Beginning on 5 July 2018, the destroyer began a long voyage, visiting ports in Algeria, Victoria, Australia, Pemba and Antsiranana.
 Severomorsk took part in the Russian-Japanese naval anti-piracy exercises in the Gulf of Aden and then in Russian-Pakistani exercises on anti-piracy activities Arabian Monsoon 2018.

 On 8 January 2019, the ship passed the Dardanelles and entered the Sea of Marmara.
 On 10 January, the ship arrived at Sevastopol to restore technical readiness, after which it continued a long sea voyage.
 At the beginning of April, Severomorsk performed tasks in the Mediterranean.
 In mid-2019 she participated in the naval parade in Saint Petersburg.

 In mid-2020 Severomorsk was deployed to the Bering Sea via the Northern sea route.
 Before returning to her homeport at Severomorsk, in November the ship sailed just outside of British territorial waters in the Moray Firth alongside the tanker Sergey Osipov.

 In January 2021, she entered the Barents Sea for naval artillery drills.
-She remained active as of 2025.
+She has remained active in the period since and in January 2026 was reported escorting two sanctioned cargo vessels in the aftermath of the American seizure of another Russian flagged vessel earlier in the month.

+Since beginning of May 2026, the ship is stationed at sea position near the German Baltic Sea island of Fehmarn.
+On 29 June 2026 Severomorsk was sighted in the Kattegat leaving the Baltic Sea, escorting salvage vessel Voevoda and Vladimir Putin's alleged private yacht Graceful.

+Severomorsk was regularly operating in the Baltic in 2026 leading to suggestions that she had replaced the decommissioned destroyer as the Baltic Fleet flagship.
+However, this had not been officially confirmed.